 Automatically sync folder to network drive with AOMEI Backupper

 Sync Center is a good way to sync offline files, but it's limited to this.
-If you want to sync local folders in Window 7/8/10 in simple steps, AOMEI Backupper Professional will be a better choice.
+If you want to sync local folders in simple steps, file sync software AOMEI Backupper Professional will be a better choice.
 There are some advantages of it in the following.

 Have an intuitive interface, so users can understand the operation easily and quickly.